Fighting Money Laundering with Statistics and Machine Learning: Suspicious Behavior Flagging

 Deng \textit{et al.} \cite{Deng2009} combine logistic regression, stochastic approximation, and sequential $D$-optimal design for active learning.
-The question is how we sequentially should select new observations for inquiry (revealing $y_{(c,a)}$) and use in the estimation of The authors employ a data set with 92 inquired accounts and two highly engineered features.
+The question is how we sequentially should select new observations for inquiry (revealing $y_{(c,a)}$) and use them in the estimation of

+The authors employ a data set with 92 inquired accounts and two highly engineered features.
 The first feature $x_{(c,a)}^{(1)}\in\mathbb{R}$ captures the velocity and size of transactions; the second $x_{(c,a)}^{(2)}\in\mathbb{R}$ captures peer comparisons.
 Assuming that $F(\cdot)$ is an increasing function in both features, the authors further define a synthetic variable $z_{(c,a)}=\omega x_{(c,a)}^{(1)}+(1-\omega)x_{(c,a)}^{(2)}$ for $\omega\in[0,1]$.
 Finally, $z_{(c,a)}$ is subject to a univariate logistic regression on $y_{(c,a)}$.
 This allows a combination of stochastic approximation \cite{Wu1985} and sequential $D$-optimal design \cite{Neyer1994} for new observation selection.
 The approach significantly outperforms random selection.
 Furthermore, simulations show that it is robust to underlying data distributions.

 Borrajo \textit{et al.} \cite{Borrajo2020} argue that AML models may benefit from other types of information than simple transaction statistics.
 To this end, the authors consider behavior trances.
 These, among other things, contain information about account creation and company ownership.
-Using custom distance functions, the authors apply K-nearest neighbors \cite{Fix_Hodges1989,Altman1992} to flag illicit behavior.
+Using custom distance functions, the authors apply $K$-nearest neighbors \cite{Fix_Hodges1989,Altman1992} to flag illicit behavior.
 The method predicts that a new observation belongs to the same class as the majority of its $k$ nearest neighbors.
 While the authors report excellent results, these are, notably, obtained on simulated data.

 Zhang and Trubey \cite{Zhang2019} employ six machine learning models to predict the outcome of AML alarm inquiries.
 We note that the setup can be used both to qualify existing and raise new alarms under appropriate assumptions.
 Indeed, let $s_c\in\{0,1\}$ indicate (with $s_c=1)$ that client $c$ is flagged by a traditional AML system.
 Assuming that $s_c$ and $y_c$ are conditionally independent given $\mathbf{x}_c$, we have that